Did you know 90% of startups fail within five years, often because they launch without validating real demand?

 Factors to consider:

-• Revise your budget according to pla
+- Revise your budget according to plan.

-• Idealize your spending approach to pre and post-launch activities.
+- Idealize your spending approach to pre and post-launch activities.

-• Make sure you and the development team sign off on the allocated funds
+- Make sure you and the development team sign off on the allocated funds.

 Factors to consider:

-• Select an experienced team
+- Select an experienced team.

-• Confirm that they use mature, industry-standard processes
+- Confirm that they use mature, industry-standard processes.

-• Ensure that they use an Agile development methodology, preferably with DevOps
+- Ensure that they use an Agile Development Methodology, preferably with DevOps.

-• Confirm their expertise in the required technologies
+- Confirm their expertise in the required technologies.

-• Build a flexible structure with a sound management system to ensure continuity
+- Build a flexible structure with a sound management system to ensure continuity.

-6. Decide on Your Tech Stack
+5. Decide on Your Tech Stack

 Select tools and technologies for your MVP development.
 Make sure it fits well with your product’s requirements and is scalable for future growth.
 For startups, selecting cost-effective yet reliable options is appreciated.
 Discuss this with your product consulting team to ensure you’re making the right choices.